JasonLocklin/Dissertation/VWM/Discussion.md

-[VWM single] The response precision data indicates that the patients were able to perform the basic task of indicating a colour to a similar degree of proficiency as the two control groups, demonstrating that basic perceptual representations were intact, and that they are able to perform the motor response as effectively as controls when they are able to recall the correct visual information (figure \ref{fig_VWM_Precision}).
+[VWM single] The response precision data indicates that the patients were able to perform the basic task of indicating a colour to a similar degree of proficiency as the healthy groups, demonstrating that basic perceptual representations were intact, and that they are able to perform the perceptual-motor response as effectively as controls when they are able to recall the correct visual information (figure \ref{fig_VWM_Precision}).
 In contrast, when examining the apparent reliability of patient recollections,